 Created along and with the choreographic score, music is composed originally for this work by iconic composer of electronic experimental music Thomas Köner.

-State Ballet of Croatian National Theatre in Zagreb invited Marjana Krajač to create her new work for the 2016/2017 repertoire.
-Premiere took place on 11th of November 2016.
+State Ballet of Croatian National Theatre in Zagreb invited Marjana Krajač to create this work for the 2016/2017 season & it premiered on 11th of November 2016.
+Next performances are in the 2017/2018 repertoire.

 A DARK LANDSCAPE can signify everything that is intuitively inscribed in to the world, in another words, everything that has not yet found its possible occurrence.
 If we imagine any form that communicates something that is unmarked by language then this understanding inscribes itself in to the framework of our inner knowledge by its very manifestation upon the form.
 Amplitudes of imagination within the volume of space, able to replenish that volume with some other experience of rhythm, time and substance, are focal points of this ballet and its dark visions.
 In the realm of choreography, body is able to expand itself further, unifying the narratives of animate and inanimate matter and moving closer to the understanding of all phenomena in a singular hierarchical line, whether animate or (apparently) inanimate matter: objects of various volumes, space as an object or as a time structure, time as a facility or an absence, and then further; thought as an object or as an absence, emotion as a volume-as a thought-as a space, form as a thought-as an object in time-as a knowledge without history, dynamic as a trace of a substance-as a kinesthetic tension-as a thought.
 This choreographic ballet work then, articulates in several frames reliefs of dark landscapes creating a possibility of different worlds, in the differentiation of its own metaphysical, formal and transformative reach.